-Northern Lights Photography Guide
+Northern Lights Beginner’s Guide

 Photographing Auroras successfully means learning some Night Photography basics, but once you have it, it becomes as easy as taking any regular photograph.
-Northern lights photography is so much about being in the right place at the right time.
+Northern Lights photography is so much about being in the right place at the right time.
 Not many people live in good Aurora Borealis zones, so it often means travel for many people.
 Browse through our selection of Iceland Nature tours for plenty of great opportunities to photograph the Northern Lights in Iceland.

 A good lens is important.
-If you can choose your lens, go for a fairly wide angle (16mm – 24mm) and one with a large aperture f/2.8 is preferable.
-I always manage to capture a decent amount of the display with a 24mm on a full frame, but sometimes, I wish I had wider.
+If you can choose your lens, go for a fairly wide angle (16mm – 24mm) and one with a large aperture of f/2.8 is preferable.
+I always manage to capture a decent amount of the display with a 24mm on a full frame, but sometimes I wish I had a wider.
 17mm is easily wide enough to capture a big light show without too much distortion of the landscape.

 Composing at night can be challenging, especially if this is your first time photographing the Aurora.
 Because it covers such a large part of the sky and can move around, photographers might pay very little attention to the landscape and their composition.
-While having some green on your sensor might be the priority,
+While having some green on your sensor might be a priority,

-Often the shape of the aurora will determine your composition, for example, when the light streaks straight up, you have to capture some vertical frames.
+Often, the shape of the aurora will determine your composition; for example, when the light streaks straight up, you have to capture some vertical frames.
 It is perfectly sufficient to follow some of the basic rules of composition while you are following the Northern Lights around the sky.

-You might have to wait a while for the lights to appear, but if you spend this time taking some long night landscapes, you will have a better idea of composition when they arrive.
+You might have to wait a while for the lights to appear, but if you spend this time taking some long-night landscapes, you will have a better idea of composition when they arrive.

-Having the right focal length is an important part of composition and being able to include a large part of the sky plus some interest in the landscape will serve you well.
+Having the right focal length is an important part of composition, and being able to include a large part of the sky plus some interest in the landscape will serve you well.
 The aurora might be in a different part of the sky when you find a decent composition, but remembering the composition for future reference can be beneficial if the Northern Lights position changes again.

 HDR Northern lights Photography

 Go for it if you have the patience.
-The image above was from two exposures: 30 seconds to capture the sky and 6 minutes to capture the foreground.
+The image above was taken from two exposures: 30 seconds to capture the sky and 6 minutes to capture the foreground.

 The downside is that you will miss out on a lot of Northern Lights exposures while you are exposing your foreground shot.
-For post-processing it is best to bring the original sky back into the image for natural looking stars (see comment below).
+For post-processing, it is best to bring the original sky back into the image for natural-looking stars (see comment below).

 Magic Cloth Technique

 You can apply the Magic Cloth Technique in a similar way.
-As soon as you know the right exposure for the sky, just cover the sky and allow another 3 times the exposure for the landscape.
+As soon as you know the right exposure for the sky, just cover the sky and allow another three times the exposure for the landscape.
 More info here:

 Northern Lights Exposure Guide